jadenisco/vpp-docs/docs/gettingstarted/progressivevpp/twovppinstances.rst

 .. _background-1:

-memif is a very high performance, direct memory interface type which can be used between FD.io VPP instances to form a topology.
-It uses a file socket for a control channel to set up that shared memory.
+memif is a very high performance, direct memory interface type which can be used between FD.io VPP instances.
+It uses a file socket for a control channel to set up shared memory.

 .. _skills-to-be-learned-1: